wanderindev/crypto-bot/README.md

 docker-compose run --rm freqtrade hyperopt --config user_data/config.json --hyperopt-loss ShortTradeDurHyperOptLoss --strategy BBRSIStrategy1hShortTradeDur -i 1h --timerange=20210524-20210620 --epochs 1000
 ```
 Once the optimized parameters were introduced into the strategy, I ran another
-5 hyperopt sets of 1000 epoch each for the trailing space.
-The best result from these runs were also introduced into the strategy.
+5 hyperopt sets of 1000 epoch each for the trailing space:
 ```sh
 docker-compose run --rm freqtrade hyperopt --config user_data/config.json --hyperopt-loss ShortTradeDurHyperOptLoss --strategy BBRSIStrategy1hShortTradeDur -i 1h --timerange=20210524-20210620 --epochs 1000 --spaces trailing
 ```
+The best result from these runs were also introduced into the strategy.

 #### BBRSI Strategy 1h Sortino
 This strategy is based on the naive strategy, but the parameters were optimized against the SortinoHyperOptLoss loss